-- Function Keys Allow you to send instructions to a software program.
+• Function Keys-allow you to send instructions to a software program.
 These instructions depend on the software package you are using.
-For example, if you are using Interact, you can assign a function key to each input tool on a panel. - Cursor Keys Use these keys to move the cursor around the screen.
-In Interact, you can use the cursor keys to select options from menus. - Numeric Keypad Contains keys for entering numeric data into the PowerStation. - Shift Key When active, allows you to access function keys F21 through F40.
+For example, if you are using Interact, you can assign a function key to each input tool on a panel.

+- Cursor Keys-move the cursor around the screen.
+In Interact, you can use the cursor keys to select options from menus. - Numeric Keypad-contains keys for entering numeric data into the PowerStation. - Shift Key-when active, allows you to access function keys F21 through F40.
 This key is set to Momentary control by default.
 Momentary control provides access to F21 through F40 function keys whenever you press and hold the Shift key.
-When you release the Shift key, you automatically regain access to the F1 through F20 keys. - If you purchased Interact with your PowerStation, you can also choose Shift Lock mode or Shift Lock Release mode.
-See SHIFT KEY CONFIGURATION (P5 only) on page 40 for more information. - Select Key Pressing this key generates a key scan code that is like pressing the Right Shift key on a keyboard. - If you purchased Interact with your PowerStation, you can change the operation of this to emulate any key that you might find on a standard keyboard.
-See SELECT KEY CONFIGURATION (P5 only) on page 41 for more information.
+When you release the Shift key, you automatically regain access to the F1 through F20 keys.

+If you purchased Interact with your PowerStation, you can also choose Shift Lock mode or Shift Lock Release mode.
+See SHIFT KEY CONFIGURATION (P5 only) on page 44 for more information.

+• Select Key-generates a key scan code that is like pressing the Right Shift key on a keyboard.

+If you purchased Interact with your PowerStation, you can change the operation of this to emulate any key that you might find on a standard keyboard.
+See SELECT KEY CONFIGURATION (P5 only) on page 45 for more information.